monsterbrain/flutter-activities-demo/README.md

 **Triggering the Workflow**

-To trigger a distribution, simply push a commit to the `main` branch with a commit message containing the word "distribute".
+To trigger a distribution, simply push a commit to the `main` branch with a commit message containing the word "firebase-release".
 For example:

 ```
-git commit -m "build: new version for testers to distribute"
+git commit -m "build: new version for testers to distribute firebase-release"
 git push origin main
 ```